 About the Fund

-- Employs a quantitative, rules-based index strategy designed to provide returns corresponding to the performance of the S&P 500 Dynamic VEQTOR Index
+- Employs a quantitative, rules-based strategy that seeks to obtain returns that exceed the S&P 500 Dynamic VEQTOR Index

 - Seeks to provide low correlation to the broader equity and fixed-income markets